£76.50 £90.00

 Intended Speed - the number of cogs at the back the chainring was designed to be used with.
 We refer to it as ‘intended’ speed as most double and triple chainsets will actually work with different speeds than originally intended, but the further away you get from the intended speed the more likely you are to experience minor setup issues.
 The exception being some chainrings intended for 10 speed use or higher, with these it’s better to stick to the intended speed.

-Araya wheel rims, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 1000 grams (the weight and price displayed are for a pair of rims).
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Shimano Dura-Ace bottom bracket, hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
+Made from steel and weighing in at 295 grams - pretty lightweight for a bottom bracket at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW